Corey Seager Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins have a 3.93 team ERA that ranks seventh among all league pitching staffs.
+- The Twins have a 3.93 team ERA that ranks eighth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.